dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

     liferay-net:
       driver: bridge

-The above will make the contents of `./files/6_liferay/ <./files/6_liferay>`_ available in ``/mnt/liferay/`` folder in the container.
+The above will make the contents of `./06_liferay/ <./04_files/06_liferay>`_ available in ``/mnt/liferay/`` folder in the container.
+Please note that this location is relative to the directory where the docker-compose.yml file lives, and not where docker-compose command is run.

 As a result, the liferay container entry point will do the following *before* running tomcat:

 # Copy whatever it finds in ``/mnt/liferay/files`` to ``$liferay_home``.
 That will make the ``$liferay_home/wait-for-it.sh`` available for running
 # Run whatever it finds in ``/mnt/liferay/scripts``